Capsicum Masala Gravy | Maharashtrian style Capsicum curry

 Use dried beans: chickpeas (chole), black-eyed peas (lobia), chana (brown chickpeas), moth beans (mung bean), and green or yellow dried peas (vatana).
-Soak them for 8-10 hours, boil them and simmer in the gravy or pressure cook along with the gravy.
+Soak them for 8-10 hours, boil them, and simmer them in the gravy or pressure cook them along with the gravy.

 More Maharashtrian curry recipes to try

 If you have tried the Capsicum Masala Gravy recipe and liked it, do rate by clicking on the stars, and comment below.
 Feedback and suggestions are highly appreciated.
 Also, please share the recipes with your friends and family members.

 You can also follow me on Instagram to see what’s latest in my kitchen!